-There you go!
-Ten easy money saving tips that will help you have an awesome trip without spending all your money.
+These ten easy money saving tips will help you have an awesome trip without spending all your money.
 While it may seem like budgeting and saving during your trip takes away some of the fun, this isn’t true.
-These simple tips you can save without missing out on anything.
-And the best part is, if you save on your trip it means that you’ve got more money for the next one!

 I have developed a complete Guide to Affording Travel that teaches you all the strategies I use to save money, create a travel budget and plan my dream trips!
 In this book you will learn: